How to Import Photos from an iPhone to a Mac

 To use iCloud Drive to transfer your photos to a Mac:

-5. On a Mac, go to the Apple menu → open System Preferences →click the iCloud tab.
-Check the box next to the “iCloud Drive” section and click on “Options.”
-Check the boxes next to anything that you want to be stored on your iCloud—this might be your Desktop and Documents folders’ files, for example
+- On a Mac, go to the Apple menu > System Preferences > iCloud/Apple ID tab.
+Check the box next to the iCloud Drive section and click on Options.
+Check the boxes next to anything that you want to be stored on your iCloud — this might be your Desktop and Documents folders

 Send photos via email or iMessages